acco93/avxs/readme.md

 - `pdflatex`

 \* suggested version.
-Previous (recent) versions *should* working too.
+Previous (recent) versions *should* work too.

 #### Build options
-You can provide the following optional cmake options.
+You can provide the following optional `cmake` compilation options
-- `ENABLE_STATS` to enable detailed statistics.
+- `ENABLE_STATS` turns on the logging of detailed statistics.
-- `ENABLE_VERBOSE` to enable very detailed results such as each solution representation and if `ENABLE_STATS` is enabled, the partial evolution in terms of 2D points `(iteration, % gap)` of the algorithm averaged over all instances and runs.
+- `ENABLE_VERBOSE` turns on the logging of very detailed results such as each solution representation and if used in combination with `ENABLE_STATS` the partial evolution in terms of 2D points `(iteration, % gap)` of the algorithm averaged over all instances and runs.
-- `ENABLE_VND` to disable randomization in the improvement phase.
+- `ENABLE_VND` disables randomization in the improvement phase.
-- `ENABLE_NGRANULAR` to use complete neighborhood exploration instead of granular neighborhoods.
+- `ENABLE_NGRANULAR` turns on complete neighborhood exploration instead of granular one.
+- `ENABLE_LONGER_IMPROVEMENT` makes the algorithm perform &#x03B4; = 1000 (instead of &#x03B4; = 100) possible non improving iterations.
+- `ENABLE_OPERATOR_XXX` where `XXX` can be `RELOCATE`, `SWAP`, `TWOPT`, `SEGSWAP` or `ROOTREF` turns on the corresponding operator in the local search execution.
+All operators are enabled by default.
+- `ENABLE_POLISHING_PHASE` turns on the post-optimization polishing phase.
+It is enabled by default.
+- `ENABLE_BEST_RNEI_ORDER` orders the neighborhoods according to their RNEI.
+It has to be used in combination with `ENABLE_VND`.

-The directives must be given using `-DENABLE_XXXX=ON`.
-See the example below.
+The previous directives can be turn on or off by using `-DENABLE_XXXX=ON` or `-DENABLE_XXXX=OFF`, respectively.
+See the example below or check the scripts into the `scripts` directory.

-It is necessary to rebuild the program to commit the changes e.g. `cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_VND=ON && cmake --build . --target all -- -j 4`
+Note that it is necessary to recompile the program to apply the changes

+`cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_VND=ON && cmake --build . --target all -- -j 4`

+As previously stated, use `OFF` to disable an already enabled feature

+`cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_POLISHING_PHASE=OFF && cmake --build . --target all -- -j 4`

 #### Usage
 The algorithm requires a unique mandatory argument
 - `files PATH1 PATH2 ...
-PATHN` where each `PATH` identifies an instance to be processed
+PATHN` where each `PATH` identifies an instance to be processed.

-You can provide the following optional command line arguments
+In addition, you can provide the following optional command line arguments
 - `help` shows the help and exit
-- `runs N` integer value, it tells the algorithm to execute `N` runs for every instance.
+- `runs N` where `N` is an integer value, tells the algorithm to execute `N` runs for every instance.
 Default is `1`.
-- `seed N` integer value, specifies the seed.
-In case of multiple runs, it is used as a base seed and the real seed is computed as `seed + run`.
-Default is `std::random_device`.
+- `seed N` where `N` is an integer value, specifies the seed of the `std::mt19937` pseudo random number generator.
+In case of multiple runs, the value `N` is used as base seed and the real seed is computed as `seed + run_number`.
+The default seed is generated using `std::random_device`.
 - `bks PATH` specifies where to find the file with the best known solution values.
 Default is `../bks.txt`.
-- `near N` integer value, it forces the algorithm to use the `N-near` assignment fitness function during the assignment phase.
-Default `1-near` for instances with fixed costs and `5-near` otherwise.
+- `near N` where `N` is an integer value, forces the algorithm to use the `N-near` assignment fitness function during the assignment phase.
+Default `1-near` for instances with fixed costs and `25-near` otherwise.
-- `rank R` real value, it forces the algorithm to use the `R-rank` assignment fitness function during the assignment phase.
-Default `1-near` for instances with fixed costs and `5-near` otherwise.
+- `rank R` where `R` is a real value, forces the algorithm to use the `R-rank` assignment fitness function during the assignment phase.
+Default `1-near` for instances with fixed costs and `25-near` otherwise.
-- `log PATH` specifies where to store the log.
-Default is a randomly named file in the current directory.
+- `log PATH` specifies where to store the log file.
+Default is a randomly named file in the directory where the executable is run.
-- `precision N` integer value, it specifies to use `N` decimal places to use in computing the arcs cost.
-The numbers are truncated thus, if using too few places, undefined behaviour might happen.
-Default is standard floating point precision.
-- `round-results N` integer value, it specifies to use `N` decimal places in showing the results.
-Default is `2`.
-- `tex-picture` for each instance and for each run a .tex file corresponding to the graphical representation of the solution is generated.
+- `tex-picture` specifies the algorithm to generate the graphic representation of the final solution of each processed instance.

-All arguments must be provided with `--`, see the example below.
-Arguments can be given in any order.
+Arguments can be given in any order but must all be provided with `--`

 `./avxs --files ../instances/xsttrp/xsttrp25 ../instances/mdvrp/p18 --runs 5 --tex-pictures --log file.txt`